Why does my home battery drain when Octopus charges my EV?

 2. Use inverter export/import controls Some inverters allow you to set a minimum state-of-charge or disable discharge below a threshold.
 This reduces (but does not eliminate) battery drain during EV sessions.

-3. Use software that detects and responds to EV sessions This is what 1app.energy does.
-When an Octopus smart charging session is detected, the system has two options depending on conditions:
+3. Use software that detects and responds to EV sessions For supported homes where the customer enables control, this is what 1app.energy can help with.
+When an Octopus smart charging session is detected and the battery control path is verified, the system has two options depending on conditions:

-- Charge mode: the battery is held AND additionally charged during the session, using the same cheap grid supply that is charging your car.
-This gives you extra stored energy you can use in the evening, sell back on an export tariff, or use to avoid oversizing your battery in future.
+- Charge mode: the battery can be held and, when the tariff window and site conditions make it worthwhile, additionally charged.
+This can give you extra stored energy you can use in the evening, sell back on an export tariff, or use to avoid oversizing your battery in future.

 What this is not